jtechprojects/cybersecurity-homelab/README.md

 Instead of running the entire lab from a single computer, I assigned different physical systems specific roles and use Proxmox to host several virtual machines.
 I also built a dedicated lab network using pfSense as the firewall, router, and default gateway, along with an 8-port Ethernet switch to provide wired connectivity between the physical systems.

-This homelab serves as the foundation for my network security, Active Directory, and Wazuh detection engineering projects.
+This homelab serves as the foundation for a growing cybersecurity portfolio spanning network security, Windows enterprise administration, security monitoring and detection engineering, and malware analysis.

+The projects built on this environment progress from infrastructure and network security into enterprise administration, detection engineering, and malware analysis.
+Each featured project has its own repository with detailed technical documentation, screenshots, testing, and findings.

 ## Network Architecture